hmito/esj72web/web/regist_information.md

 ※ If you are already an organizer or a speaker of the respective category, you cannot become an organizer or a speaker of a lecture of the category marked with an "×".

 ### Presentation Eligibility by Membership Type
-Presentations at the conference are generally limited to members (regular and emeritus members).
+Presentations at the conference are generally limited to members (regular, student, and emeritus members).
 Non-members are eligible in the following two cases:

 - When to speak as an invited speaker in symposium
 - When participating as a commentator or opinion presenter in symposium/workshop without abstract submission.